 As I mentioned above, one of the most important worlds in fantasy was created around a single, central detail – a language of a particular species.

 While you don’t need to create a language yourself, you can follow Tolkien’s approach and use this specialist, bottom-up method when world-building.

-3. Tips on Writing Great Lore
+3. More Tips on How To Write Great Lore

 Ask the Right Questions